cantoramann/bencmarking-proof-of-work-nodejs/readme.md

 `npm run benchmark -- --startDifficulty=1 --stepSize=1 --totalIters=1515 --iterationsPerStep=500 --log=false`

+This means that the starting difficulty is 1.
+After 500 iterations at this level, it will increase the difficulty by 1 (to 2) and will follow the same procedure until a total of 1,515 iterations.

 Log is recommended to be false only because printing will increase the overall runtime of the script.

-means that the starting difficulty is 2.
-After 2,000 iterations for this level, it will increase the difficulty by 1 and will follow the same procedure until a total of 10,000 procedures.

 What else might come: